Gunivers/Bookshelf/docs/Move.rst

 ``pathfind_ata``: Allows to determine a path between the position of the source entity and the execution position of the function.

-* By default, the function will make 500 tests (defined via the Var2 score) and will consider that the entity is similar to a player in its way of moving.
+* By default, the function will make 500 tests (defined via the ``glib.var1`` score).
+This limit allow to avoid the function taking too many ressources if the path is too complexe or impossible to find.
-* The behavior is defined by the variable Var4 which, by default is 0.
+* The behavior is defined by the variable ``glib.var3`` which, by default is 0, corresponding to a behavior of a zombie, creeper, skeleton or a player (terrestrial entity of size 1*2*1).
    * When it is set to 1, the behavior will be similar to a bat.
    * You can create your own behaviors at any time in the ``pathfind/config/`` folder and link them in the ``main.mcfunction`` file in the same folder.
 * The path is then defined by a succession of armor_stand with the tag "Glib_Pathfind_Rewind" and "Glib_Pathfind".

 *Example:*